awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 ## Kerberos Authentication MySQL Limitations<a name="mysql-kerberos.limitations"></a>

  The following limitations apply to Kerberos authentication for MySQL:
++  A Managed Active Directory that has been shared with you isn't supported\.
 +  Kerberos authentication is supported for the following Amazon RDS for MySQL versions:
   + Amazon RDS for MySQL version 8\.0\.13 and higher 8\.0 versions
   + Amazon RDS for MySQL version 5\.7\.24 and higher 5\.7 versions